Okay. Get ready for your notes.

 There is not a single case known where an enlightened person has written anything himself.
 As you know, to me an enlightened person is not the last thing.
-There is still a transcendental state which is neither enlightened nor not-enlightened.
+There is still a transcendental state that is neither enlightened nor not-enlightened.
 Now, in that state of consciousness it is only through intimate communion – I am not using the word communication knowingly, but communion – a kind of merger, that the disciple becomes just the hand of the master.

 So get ready for your notes, because last time, although unwillingly, I was going to mention the name of the poet-singer of Geet Govind.
 Somehow though I managed not to mention it.
 I pretended as if I had forgotten it, but it is heavy on me.
 The whole day I felt a little concerned about Jaydeva – that is the name of the poet-singer of Geet Govind.

 Why was I not willing to mention his name?
 For his own sake.
 He was not even close to enlightenment.
 I have mentioned Mikhail Naimy, the creator of The Book of Mirdad; I have mentioned Kahlil Gibran, and many others: Nietzsche, Dostoevsky, Walt Whitman.
 They are not enlightened, but very close, just on the verge; one push and they will be in, in the temple.
-They are standing just at the door, not daring enough to knock…and the door is not locked.
+They are standing just at the door, not daring enough to knock...and the door is not locked.
 They can push and it will open.
-It is already open, it just needs a push, just as they need a push.
+It is already open; it just needs a push, just as they need a push.
 Hence I mention their names.

 But Jaydeva is not even close to the temple.
 It is a miracle how Geet Govind descended on him.
 But no one knows God’s mysteries – and remember there is no God, it is only an expression.
 Nobody knows the mysteries of existence, its abundance.
-Sometimes it pours on barren land, sometimes it does not rain on fertile soil.
+Sometimes it pours on barren land; sometimes it does not rain on fertile soil.
 It is simply so, nothing can be done about it.

-Jaydeva is a barren land.
-Geet Govind, this tremendously beautiful poetry, the song of God, descended upon him.
+Jaydeva is a barren land; Geet Govind, this tremendously beautiful poetry, the song of God, descended upon him.
 He must have sung it, composed it, not knowing what he was doing.
 I don’t see him anywhere near the temple, that is why I was unwilling to mention his name.
 It may even make him more egoistic.
 That is why I said, “for his own sake,” but I felt it is not the poor man’s fault – whatsoever he is, he is – but he has given birth to a beautiful child, and if I have mentioned the child then let me mention the father’s name; otherwise people will think the child is a bastard.
 The father may have been, but the child is not.